markumed1/HTML-and-CSS-Projects/README.md

 <b>Movie Theater Site</b>:<br>
 This example home page for a Movie theater that is styled using 'Bootstrap 4'.
 Contains many boostrap components within the code

+<b>Code Error</b>:<br>
+This folder was an assignemnt correcting html errors that was provided from instructor.